 If you are planning a vacation in Northern Italy, Bologna makes an excellent home base for exploring the Emilia-Romagna region.
 Whether you visit for the food, the history or the architecture, you will find many places to stay in Bologna that suit your travel style.
 Using our Bologna accommodation guide, we’ll help you choose where to stay in Bologna and suggest several Bologna hotels for a range of budgets.

-We will cover off all types of Bologna accommodation options from Hostels to luxury Bologna hotels as well as how to decide where to stay in Bologna, the best Bologna hotels, best places in Bologna to visit, the best places to stay in Bologna, hotels near Bologna attractions, Bologna neighborhood guide and many more.
-Airbnb is also a great option for short or long stays.
+We will cover off all types of Bologna accommodation options from Hostels to luxury Bologna hotels as well as how to decide where to stay in Bologna Italy, the best Bologna hotels, best places in Bologna to visit, the best places to stay in Bologna, hotels near Bologna attractions, Bologna neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.